 - MRI provides increased soft tissue contrast and more detailed evaluation of articular and epiphyseal cartilage, subchondral bone, periosteum, synovium and bone marrow elements.

 - Technetium bone scan identifies areas of increased osteoblastic activity and can help localise infection and subtle areas of bone injury such as early stress fracture.

 Common causes of hip pain in children

-Transient synovitis and septic arthritis are the most common causes of hip pain in young children.
-Hip pain may be caused by conditions unique to the growing skeleton, including Perthes' disease, slipped capital femoral epiphysis (SCFE) and apophyseal avulsion fractures of the pelvis.
+Transient synovitis and septic arthritis are the most common causes of hip pain in children.
+Hip pain in children may be caused by conditions unique to the growing skeleton, including Perthes' disease, slipped capital femoral epiphysis (SCFE) and apophyseal avulsion fractures of the pelvis.
 The relative likelihood of the different causes of hip pain varies with age.